This is why you may not have any water or low pressure in Sheffield today

-Why have I got no water in Sheffield today?
-The areas hit by low pressure and what Yorkshire Water has said
+Why have I got no water in Sheffield?
+The areas being hit by low pressure and what Yorkshire Water has said

-Yorkshire Water has issued an update to say that some areas of Sheffield may have no water or low pressure today.
+A number of areas in Sheffield have been hit by low pressure and lack of water supplies this week according to Yorkshire Water.

-A number of postcodes across the city appear to have been affected by the issue, with reports rising throughout the morning.
+A number of postcodes across the city appear to have been affected by water issues throughout this week, with reports spiking on Thursday in particular.

 Here is everything we know so far about the lack of water, what areas have been affected, why it is happening and when it will be fixed.